 - Entries will be reviewed by a panel of judges on the basis of innovation, feasibility, market potential and student motivation/dedication.

-- Finalists will be notified by Friday, June 29, 2018.
-All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase, Wednesday, October 17, 2018.
+- Finalists will be notified by Friday, June 28, 2019.
+All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase to be held October 16, 2019.
 Finalists will also participate in business and presentation development workshops.

-- All Finalists will present a short PowerPoint oral presentation to the judges during the finals and will participate in the Innovation Showcase, Wednesday, October 17, 2018.
+- All Finalists will present a short PowerPoint oral presentation to the judges during the finals and will participate in the Innovation Showcase in October 2019.
 All judges’ decisions will be final.

 - Winner understands the award is to be used within the University for pre-commercialization and technology validation activities.
 The award funds will be transferred to a University account designated by awardee and their faculty sponsor.
 Award funds must be expended in accordance with University policy and cannot be used for salary or stipend.
 Line item budgets will be required and must be submitted and approved by the Innovation Institute prior to transfer of funds.
 A final project report is due 12 months from date of award receipt.